All The Places To Dance Salsa On 2 in Melbourne (2026)

 But a quick guide is that

-* Friday: Colorá is always on a Friday.
+* Friday: Colorá is always on a Friday, once a month.
 This is the only Friday option.

-* Saturday: SPM, Bailatino, Me Gusta, Azuquita (usually different weekends, though sometimes overlapping)
+* Saturday: SPM, Bailatino, Me Gusta, Azuquita, all monthly (usually different weekends, though sometimes overlapping)

 * Sunday: SPM sometimes, Frecuencia (always, so far), and Night Cat.
 SPM and Frecuencia on Sundays mercifully start and end slightly earlier